 ERISA Section 4010 requires that, for each plan included in a 4010 filing, "the amount of benefit liabilities ... determined using the assumptions used by the corporation in determining liabilities" is reported.
-Exhibit 2 shows the total amount reported (all plans combined) in each of the four post-PPA years.
-For this purpose, liabilities are measured on a termination basis (i.e., using assumptions provided in PBGC's Section 4044 regulations) and therefore, this amount is commonly called "termination liability."
+Exhibit 2 (see next page) shows the total liability and funded liability reported (all plans combined) in each of the five post-PPA years.
+For this purpose, assets are valued at fair market value and liabilities are measured on a termination basis (i.e., using assumptions provided in PBGC's Section 4044 regulations) and therefore, this amount is commonly called "termination liability."

-Exhibit 2 Aggregate Benefit Liabilities (Termination Basis) reported in 4010 Filings
+Exhibit 2Aggregate Benefit Liabilities (Termination Basis) reported in 4010 Filings